OlivierLD/ROB/docker/README.md

 +-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
  ==> You choose:
 ```
 And you can choose the option you want!
+(Try option `10`, and from a Web UI, check out the various NMEA consoles...)

 As seen above, the port `9999` is exposed.
 This means that you can reach it.
 Depending on the option you chose for the demo, in a browser (from the machine you started docker, for example),